Typhoon Talim (2005): Taiwan

+There were five deaths in Taiwan.
+Damage totaled NT$2.9 billion.

 Mainland China

+There were 167 deaths across mainland China due to Typhoon Talim.
 More than 15 million people were affected by the storm.
 At least 110 people were reported dead in eastern China, mainly because of floods and landslides.
 A further 28 people were reported missing.
 More than 150,000 people were evacuated, and thousands of homes were damaged or destroyed.
 The Ministry of Civil Affairs in China reported that the typhoon caused 12.19 billion yuan (about US$1.5 billion) of economic losses.